Music of Switzerland: Folk music

-Following World War I, Switzerland became more heavily urbanized, and music moved to cities like Zurich.
+Following World War I, Switzerland became more heavily urbanized, and music moved to cities like Zürich.
 Rural folk music became the most popular style for middle-class audiences, and musicians like Joseph Stocker ("Stocker Sepp") became renowned across the country.
 Stocker knew his audience liked the exotic appeal of rural music, and so he bought traditional costumes from Unterwalden for his band.
-This was the beginning of laendlermusic.
+This was the beginning of laendlermusic, which peaked in popularity in the 1930s and 1940s.

 In the urban areas of Switzerland, folk music began to mix with new styles, like jazz and the foxtrot, while the saxophone replaced the clarinet.
 Beginning in the 1930s, the Swiss government began to encourage a national identity distinct from Germany and other neighbors.
-Laendlermusic became associated with this identity, and grew even more popular.
+Laendlermusic became associated with this identity and grew even more popular.

 Following World War II, however, laendlermusic quickly grew less popular with the influx of imported styles.
 The field also grew less diverse, with more standardized band formats and only four or five dance types in the repertoire.
 By the 1960s, trios consisting of two accordions and a double bass were the most common format, and many Swiss people felt it was a civic duty to preserve this tradition and guard it against change.
 They have largely succeeded in preventing change, but the field has grown stagnant and much less popular.
 There are still popular performers, such as Res Schmid, Willi Valotti, Markus Flueckiger, Dani Haeusler, and Carlo Brunner, but the total fanbase has shrunk enormously.

-During the late 1990s, and especially in the 2000s from around 2008 to the present, the family band Oesch’s die Dritten, a yodeling family from the Bernese Oberland, have been enjoying success.
-Their format is a Schwyzeroergeli (small accordion) played by Hans Oesch, a guitar, an electric bass, and a large accordion.
+During the late 1990s, and especially in the 2000s from around 2008 to the present, the family band Oesch's die Dritten, a yodeling family from the Bernese Oberland, have been enjoying success.
+Their format is a Schwyzerörgeli (small accordion) played by Hans Oesch, a guitar, an electric bass, and a large accordion.
 They are fronted by Melanie Oesch.